 Chapter 2 introduces the main lines of Nietzsche's radically different view.
 The most general picture of a human being is not an individual but a "dividual": that is, a complex mind-body with multiple motivations, which may pull us in very different directions in different contexts.
 Nietzsche sometimes uses the name 'drive' (Trieb, in German) for the myriad patterns of valuing, desiring and acting that move us.
-These patterns are often unconscious and deeply embodied - Nietzsche attacks the enlight-enment "mind / body distinction", seeing everything as body, as 'physiology'.
+These patterns are often unconscious and deeply embodied - Nietzsche attacks the enlightenment "mind / body distinction", seeing everything as body, as 'physiology'.

 We could sum up Nietzsche's psycho-physiology by saying: it is one of radical difference.
 The values and desires that 'drive' us are not universal, they can vary widely across individuals and cultures.
 Indeed, they can be very different even "within" the same individual.
-And they can be very different across time: our psychologies have been shaped through alongside language, as a communicative tool.
-Being weak herd animals, early humans needed to express their feelings to each other - particularly, states of distress.
-To do this they needed words and other signs to label these states.
-But also, they needed to be able to identify the states to be communicated.
-So: some thinking (and feeling, etc.) is conscious because our ancestors developed, and we have inherited, a capacity to reflectively track or monitor mental states, in order to talk about them.
+And they can be very different across time: our psychologies have been shaped through our lives; and they are never fixed for good, but are always mutable, open to change.